chris-lovejoy/data-science-pipeline/README.md

 ### Step 4: Train the appropriate models

-[decide the appropriate model... sk learn diagram can help here]
+First, decide the appropriate models to consider for your task.
+See [this diagram](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html) for selecting in common scenarios.

-- For template code for classification, see this notebook.
+- For template code for classification, see [this notebook](3a.%20Classification.ipynb).
-- For template code for regression, see this notebook.
+- For template code for regression, see [this notebook](3b.%20Regression.ipynb).
-- For template code for clustering, see this notebook.
+- For template code for clustering, see [this notebook](3c.%20Clustering.ipynb).

 ---